 Did you do any DIY projects or create any handmade items for your weddings?

 Lots!
-The favors were custom Athens themed agate sliced Christmas Ornaments handmade by the me.
+The favors were custom Athens themed agate sliced Christmas Ornaments handmade by me.
 The place cards for the dinner table were stained wood slices made by Chris and I. Then my parents contributed a lot in the DIY department – doing all the floral arrangements, making the groomsmen's ties, and designing and building the altarpiece.

 What was the biggest thing you did to save money?

 First off, we cut the guest list WAY down.
 At 31 people, only our closest friends and immediate family were included.
-Secondly, we saved a lot of money with all the help from the my parents and their DIY contributions plus Chris’ parents gifting him his wardrobe for the day.
+Secondly, we saved a lot of money with all the help from my parents and their DIY contributions plus Chris’ parents gifting him his wardrobe for the day.
 We also saved a ton of money by buying our florals in bulk versus paying a florist to make all our arrangements.
-Then having our ceremony and reception in our caterer’s event space also helped with the budget because we only had to rent one space and they provided a lot in the way of decorations.
+Then having our ceremony and reception in the same space also helped with the budget because we only had to rent one space and they provided a lot in the way of decorations.